-In general, an employee can bring an employment claim within three months of the day the employee became aware of, or should have become aware of, a violation of his or her rights.
+Generally, an employee can bring an employment claim within three months of the day the employee became aware of, or should have become aware of, a violation of his or her rights.

-In the case of a dispute over an unfair dismissal, an employee can bring a claim within one month of the day he or she was handed a copy of the dismissal order, or from the day his or her work record book was released.
-With respect to disputes over salary payments, the limitation period has recently been extended to one year from the moment when the due payments should have been paid.
+In the case of a dispute over unfair dismissal, an employee can bring a claim within one month of the day he or she was handed a copy of the dismissal order, or from the day his or her work record book was released.
+Concerning disputes over salary payments, the limitation period is one year from the moment when the due payments should have been paid.